sbohner14335/Grephy/README.md

 # Grephy
-A variation of the grep utility
+A variation of the grep utility in Java.